-2.5.2.
-Integration challenges on the testbed and 100-Gbps network environment a) Simulating Round-Trip Time (RTT)/network delays on 100-Gbps testbed.
-It is understood that large files in size will be transferred for testing on the testbed to avoid complexity of dataset characteristics in large variance of file sizes and file system and storage I/O.

-b) Backend storage input/output (I/O) performance for climate data sets.
+- a) Study of the data movement protocols over 100 Gbps network and integration with client applications. - b) Study of the data transfer test cases over 100-Gbps networks and contribute to the system enhancements. - c) Simulation of Round-Trip Time (RTT)/network delays on 100-Gbps testbed.
+It is understood that large files in size will be transferred for testing on the testbed to avoid complexity of dataset characteristics in large variance of file sizes and file system and storage I/O. - d) Backend storage input/output (I/O) performance for climate data sets.
 Climate data sets consists of a mix of large and small sized files, and generally much smaller than High Energy Physics (HEP) data files.
 Parallel/Distributed file system performance on small files is generally very poor.
-The typical file size distribution in climate dataset in Intergovernmental Panel on Climate Change (IPCC) Coupled Model Intercomparison Project, phase 3 (CMIP-3) indicates that most of the data files have less than 200MB of file size (~60-70% of all files), and among those smaller files, file sizes less than 20MB have the biggest portion (~30% of all files).
+The typical file size distribution in climate dataset in Intergovernmental Panel on Climate Change (IPCC) Coupled Model Intercomparison Project, phase 3 (CMIP-3) indicates that most of the data files have less than 200MB of file size ( $\sim$ 60-70% of all files), and among those smaller files, file sizes less than 20MB have the biggest portion ( $\sim$ 30% of all files).

-3. Overall Progress
+3. Project Tasks

 3.1.
-Progress Towards an Efficient Data Transfer Mechanism
+Efficient Data Transfer Mechanism